AdobeDocs/commerce-operations.en/help/installation/prerequisites/php-settings.md

    -  `/etc/php/7.2/fpm/php.ini` (nginx web server (CentOS or Ubuntu))

 1. Locate `opcache.save_comments` and uncomment it if necessary.
-1. Make sure its value is set to `1`.
+1. Make sure that its value is set to `1`.
 1. Save your changes and exit the text editor.
 1. Restart your web server: